mapping-commons/sssom/src/docs/spec-formats-tsv.md

 Initial versions of this specification defined a `match_term_type` slot on the `Mapping` class.
 The slot was intended to describe what was being matched.
 In SSSOM 0.9.1, this slot was replaced by two distinct slots called `subject_type` and `object_type` (this notably allowed for the case where the subject and the object are of a different type, something the `match_term_type` slot did not support).

-Upon encountering a `match_term_type` slot, implementations supporting pre-1.0 versions MUST silently transform it into a pair of `subject_type` and `object_type`, both slots having the same value derived from the original value using the following table:
+Upon encountering a `match_term_type` slot, implementations supporting pre-1.0 versions MUST silently transform it into a pair of `subject_type` and `object_type` slots, both slots having the same value derived from the original value using the following table:

 | `match_term_type` value | `subject_type` and `object_type` value |
 | ----------------------- | -------------------------------------- |